3 min read

 Top tip: Many students feel like presenting is their biggest weakness, but there’s strength in having weaknesses and being upfront about them to potential employers.

-They’re the perfect opportunity to show self-awareness and say ‘yes, I’m still growing but this is what I’m doing to turn this weakness into a strength,’ and give practical examples.
+They’re the perfect opportunity to show self-awareness and say ‘Yes, I’m still growing, but this is what I’m doing to turn this weakness into a strength,’ and give practical examples.

 Critical thinking and forming an argument

 “Breaking down my argument and communicating my ideas clearly were skills I didn't even realise I was building during my English degree.
 It was a really natural growth.
 Now, as a manager, if I'm trying to communicate something complex or deal with someone difficult at work, I'm able to communicate my way of thinking in a way that's persuasive, direct and clear.
 It's a skill I genuinely rely on every day.”
+Amy, English Literature and Language (BA)

 As a result, graduates are not only quick, astute critical thinkers, they’re also impressive debaters and negotiators.
+They can digest counterarguments, and argue their way of thinking, clearly and persuasively.
+There’s no end to the situations where these skills are valuable.

 Teamwork